Strategy15 min read

 The key things to know:

-• AI literacy: Organizations using AI systems must ensure their staff have sufficient competence.
+• AI literacy: Organizations using AI systems should, to the best extent possible, ensure staff have sufficient competence for how the systems are used.
 This is already a requirement.

-• Prohibited uses: Certain types of AI use are completely banned, e.g. social scoring and manipulation.
+• Prohibited uses: Certain types of AI use are banned, e.g. social scoring and some forms of manipulation.

-• High-risk systems: If you use AI in contexts like HR recruitment, credit scoring, or similar, there are additional requirements for risk management, transparency, and documentation.
+• High-risk systems: If you use AI in contexts like HR recruitment, credit scoring, or similar, you may be subject to additional requirements for risk management, transparency, and documentation.
+Check the category and timeline before building AI into those processes.

 What does this mean in practice?